LukeMS/vardaellen/index.rst

 A plane of good and freedom.
 Artistry and creativity flourish at the taverns of Dionysia, the Capital of Arts - the dream of every bard.
 Outside of the city, wildlife thrives, either on the deep jungles and forest or on the many rivers that cross the Elysium.
 Even the Astral Ocean, when near the Coast of Elysium, assumes characteristics closer to those of the Material Plane's oceans, and becomes filled with live.
-Some of the greatest jungles and forests of Elysium and Utopia are spread across the frontier between those two planes, each one occupying areas that would make the greatest of the vardaellenian forests pale in comparison.
+Some of the greatest jungles and forests of Elysium and Nirvana are spread across the frontier between those two planes, each one occupying areas that would make the greatest of the vardaellenian forests pale in comparison.

 Elysium has the following traits: